 - 1. Apart from those issues reserved to the shareholders in General Shareholders' Meetings, the Board of Directors is the Company's highest decision-making body. - 2.
 The Board should ensure that the Company abides by current law in its dealings with stakeholders; fulfils its explicit and implicit contracts and obligations in good faith; respects the customs and good practices of the sectors and territories where it does business; and upholds any additional social responsibility principles the Company has subscribed to voluntarily. - 3.
-The Board of Directors should define a corporate governance system to guarantee healthy and prudential management of the Company, and that will include an adequate distribution of duties in the organization and prevent conflicts of interests, assuring the application of the mentioned system and periodically controlling and evaluating its efficiency, taking if applicable adequate measures to resolve any possible differences. - 3.4.
-In particular, and notwithstanding the powers that are reserved to the full Board of Directors by Law, the By-laws or these Regulations, the following duties of the Board of Directors may notwill be non-delegated:delegable, their approval corresponding to the complete Board of Directors, notwithstanding the effect of the conferred delegations and powers before third parties: - (i) Its own organization and operation and particularly the approval and modification of its own Regulations(a) The monitoring, control and periodic evaluation of the effectiveness of the corporate governance system as well as the adoption of appropriate measures to resolve, where necessary, any deficiencies; - (ii) Supervision of the effective operation of the Committees it has formed and of the action of delegated bodies. - (iii) Effective supervision of senior management and of the executives appointed. - (iv) Preparation of the annual accounts and their presentation to the General Meeting.
+The Board of Directors should define a corporate governance system to guarantee healthy and prudential management of the Company, and that will include an adequate distribution of duties in the organization and prevent conflicts of interests, assuring the application of the mentioned system and periodically controlling and evaluating its efficiency, taking if applicable adequate measures to resolve any possible differences. - 4.
+In particular, and notwithstanding the powers that are reserved to the full Board of Directors by Law, the By-laws or these Regulations, the following duties of the Board of Directors will be non-delegable, their approval corresponding to the complete Board of Directors, notwithstanding the effect of the conferred delegations and powers before third parties: - (i) Its own organization and operation and particularly the approval and modification of its own Regulations. - (ii) Supervision of the effective operation of the Committees it has formed and of the action of delegated bodies. - (iii) Effective supervision of senior management and of the executives appointed. - (iv) Preparation of the annual accounts and their presentation to the General Meeting. - (v) Preparation of any type of report required by Law from the Board of Directors if the operation referred to in the report cannot be delegated. - (vi) The appointment and separation of the Director or executive Director of the Company, as well as establishing their contract conditions. - (vii) The appointment and separation of the Directors that directly dependant on the Board of Directors or any of its members, as well as establishing the basic conditions for their contracts, including the remuneration. - (viii) The decisions related to the remuneration of the Directors, within the framework of the By-laws and of the remuneration policy approved by the General Meeting.